Otaru, Japan: Best Things to Do & Day Trip from Sapporo (Hokkaido Guide)

 You may choose to stay in Sapporo and make a day trip to Otaru and other fascinating places in Hokkaido.
 The city is a great place to experience unique Japanese cultural heritage, stroll along the scenic canal, taste exquisite seafood, and relax in the city’s onsen baths.

-For panoramic views of the city and the bay, take the cable car up to Mt Tengu, where you’ll also find the Tenguyama Shrine.
+For panoramic views of the city and the bay, take the cable car up to Mt Tengu, where you will also find the Tenguyama Shrine.

 You can easily travel to Otaru by train on a day trip from Sapporo since there are regular JR trains.